 But to be clear, all children need vitamins and minerals.
 Children use these nutrients to keep their growing bodies healthy, and specifically for the regulation of body processes and the building of new cells.
 But an extra boost that comes in the form of cartoon character-shaped capsules or chewy candies are not always necessary.

-If the child eats a variety of foods from the essential food groups every day, he will get the vitamins, minerals, proteins, carbohydrates, and fats that he needs, without adding a supplement to the mix.
+If the child eats a variety of foods from the essential food groups every day, she will get the vitamins, minerals, proteins, carbohydrates, and fats that she needs, without adding a supplement to the mix.